Abstracts must be submitted via our online form FOR all Technical and poster presentations

 Abstracts Matter!
 Be informative, concise, and follow these guidelines

 Technical Session Presenters should typically plan on a 15-minute turnaround.
 There will be a Q&A panel at the end of each session.
-We will send you a link six weeks before the conference for uploading your powerpoint presentation and bio.
+We will send you a link 2-3 weeks before the conference for uploading your powerpoint presentation and bio.

 Poster Presenters should plan on a one-minute “elevator speech” style intro for people who stop by your poster, and of course to answer their questions and comments.
+Read these important poster guidelines here!

 The Finer Details: Abstracts